October Networking Night

-Clubs (like IEEE) invite speakers from industry to share about a cool high tech development, software, etc., plus talk a little bit about the company and its mission.
-Presentations are scheduled throughout the academic year and usually include free pizza.
+Clubs sometimes invite speakers from industry to share about a cool high tech development, software, etc., plus talk a little bit about the company and its mission.
 Join a club to be notified of the next seminar.

-While there are no guarantees of employment, the companies below are interested in getting to know Beavers - and many are actively recruiting.
+While there are no guarantees of employment, the companies whose logos are listed on this page are interested in getting to know Beavers - and many are actively recruiting.
 Visit their websites for more information.

 Innovative partnership with industry that offers two different 6-month internships for OSU engineering students.

-Career Services is a campus office that assists current students and alumni in finding the right job.
+The Oregon State Career Development Center is a campus office that assists current students and alumni in finding the right job.
 They offer a number of programs and resources, from teaching you how to dress for an interview to writing a resume.
 They also offer a free job board called Beaver Careers to help you in your career search.

 - Read how one EECS student used Career Services to find a job at: “Real stories.
 Real students.
 How I got the job: Adam Fargher”

 Having an on-line resume is just as important as having one on paper.
 Here’s are some tips to help you get started.